CAMERA-BBQS/CAMERA-Platform_Overview/README.md

 #### 5. Peripheral Devices

+1. Ensure all system drivers are up to date.
-1. Connect and configure cameras, microphones, speakers, and wearable devices according to vendor instructions.
+2. Connect and configure cameras, microphones, speakers, and wearable devices according to vendor instructions.
-2. Verify that all devices are recognized by the host system and functioning correctly.
+3. Verify that all devices are recognized by the host system and functioning correctly.

 ### Running the System